 The continuous weave hazel fencing uses a heavier grade material than hazel hurdles, allowing for greater strength and durability.
 In ideal circumstances, where there are no footballs being kicked against it/bins pushed into it/cars reversed into it, a continuous weave hazel fence can last between 8-10 years.
-There is no need to treat the fence as it is naturally durable.
+Additionally there is no need to treat the fence as it is naturally durable.

-For a standard height fence with no complications, prices start at £3.50 per square foot.
+For a standard height fence with no complications, prices start at £5.50 per square foot.

 Please also note that it IS possible to see through the fencing.
 Due to the nature of the materials used, there are natural kinks and bends.
 See photo.